Doing a program of PhD studies in the social sciences is a strange and in many ways unnatural way to learn.

-Photo: Seed maize is stored in the kitchen, to keep it safe from insect damage.
-Smoke inhalation is a serious health risk from an open kitchen fire.
+Photo: Seed maize is stored in the kitchen, where smoke keeps it safe from insect damage.
+Smoke inhalation is a serious health risk for the women that tend the open kitchen fire.

 By then, there were rumours that the port project would not proceed after all.
 A dramatic decline in crude oil prices, which had started in 1982, quickly threw Mexico into a national crisis and by late in 1984, less than a year after our research had begun, the port project was officially cancelled.
 A process began to return the expropriated lands to the community.
 A new round of struggle unfolded before our eyes, including violent clashes among competing interests and groups cutting across the traditional divisions between ranchers and peasant farmers.
 Hamlets fought with the town, young people moved against their fathers, women gained rights to some land so their husbands could retain rights to other lands.
 At one point, some 1,500 Pajapeños protested in front of the municipal palace of Coatzacoalcos, demanding the release of jailed representatives and the expulsion of opposing groups occupying their land.
 Internal divisions, rather than classic class struggles, became more visible, isolating groups from each other.
 In the absence of a common enemy, the phase of communal action against the port project ended, giving way to factionalism.

 Photo: The temporary bridge crossing the mouth of the Laguna del Ostión to Pajapan.
 It was abandoned by PEMEX after the port project was cancelled.